 Sensitive skin is a drama queen.

 It’s always throwing tantrums for the most random things.
-It never tells you what the heck is wrong with it.
+But it never tells you what the heck is wrong with it.
 Once it decides it doesn’t like something, there’s no reasoning with it.
 Argh!

 Dealing with a drama queen is never fun.
-But when you start listening to it carefully and understand what pushes its button, you can heal your relationship and become BFF for life.
+But when you start listening to it carefully and understand what pushes its button, you can heal your relationship and become BFFs for life.

 The shorter the ingredient list, the better.
 The less stuff a cream contains, the less likely something in there will bother your skin.